KnollFrank/CarND-Advanced-Lane-Lines/writeup.md

         ((get_width(img) * 3 / 4), 0)
     ])
 ```

-This resulted in the following source and destination points:
+This results in the following source and destination points:

 |   Source (x, y)    | Destination (x, y) |
 |:------------------:|:------------------:|